TomasJohansson/crsTransformations-dotnet/docs/README.md

 The name of a constant is a concatenation of the following three parts:
 * Name of the area (e.g. country)
 * Name of the CRS
-* EPSG number (also the integer value for the constant)
+* EPSG number (**also the integer value for the constant**)

 SQL result example when selecting the above three columns:
 ![EPSG_SQL](images/epsg_db.png)
-The above three parts are concatenated (in the above order) with two underscores as separator between the parts.
+The above three parts are concatenated (in the above order i.e. AreaName+CrsName+EpsgNumber) with two underscores as separator between the parts.
 Spaces and other special characters are replaced with underscores.
-The names are also uppercased.
+The constant names are also uppercased as illustrated below.

 Screenshots from Visual Studio 2017 when using intellisense/autocompletion with the class EpsgNumber:
 ![epsg_dropdown_usa](images/epsg_dropdown_usa.png)
 ![epsg_dropdown_sweden](images/epsg_dropdown_sweden.png)

-Some examples of constant names in the C# class [Programmerare.CrsConstants.ConstantsByAreaNameNumber.v9_5_4.EpsgNumber](https://github.com/TomasJohansson/crsTransformations-dotnet/blob/master/Programmerare.CrsTransformations.Constants/Programmerare/CrsConstants/ConstantsByAreaNameNumber/v9_5_4/EpsgNumber.cs):
+Some more examples of constant names in the C# class [Programmerare.CrsConstants.ConstantsByAreaNameNumber.v9_5_4.EpsgNumber](https://github.com/TomasJohansson/crsTransformations-dotnet/blob/master/Programmerare.CrsTransformations.Constants/Programmerare/CrsConstants/ConstantsByAreaNameNumber/v9_5_4/EpsgNumber.cs):
+(and you can compare these constant names below with the three result columns from the SQL screenshot above)
 ```C#
 WORLD__WGS_84__4326
 WORLD__85_S_TO_85_N__WGS_84__PSEUDO_MERCATOR__3857